nicooga/rat_deployer/README.md

     $ gem install rat_deployer

 ## Usage
 Rat searchs for a file called `rat_config.yml` in the working dir.
-This file describes some global variables a environment specific variables.
+This file describes some global variables and environment specific variables.

 Example config file: